Skip to content

 2. Indentation: Must match or be more indented than the task

-3. Format: Must use angle brackets <> with valid date format
+3. Format: Must use angle brackets <> for SCHEDULED/DEADLINE or square brackets [] for CLOSED

 Correct Date Usage: